OpenChargingCloud/ChargyDesktopApp/README.md

 ### Building a Linux package

-On Debian GNU/Linux and Ubuntu you can run the following commands to create a Debian software package.
+On a Debian GNU/Linux or Ubuntu machine you can run the following commands to create a Debian software package.
 More information about this process can be found at: https://github.com/electron-userland/electron-installer-debian
 ```
 sudo apt install debootstrap
 electron-forge make